tucanoo/gormeventsissues/README.md

 # gormeventsissues

-Purpose: to demonstrate potential issues relating to transaction, and a domain model based on multiple Gorm Event Listeners
+Purpose: to demonstrate potential issues relating to transactions, and a domain model based on multiple Gorm Event Listeners